SooonChang/pytorch-nptransforms/README.md

  - To Tensor
  - rgb2xyz (Change in the color space)
  - xyz2rgb (The opposite change in color space)
- - Random Horizontal Flip
- - Random Vertical Flip
- - Lambda (based on torchvision.transforms.Lambda)
+ - Lambda (Based on torchvision.transforms.Lambda)
- - Compose (based on torchvision.transforms.Compose)
+ - Compose (Based on torchvision.transforms.Compose)
- - Normalize (based on torchvision.transforms.Normalize)
+ - Normalize (Based on torchvision.transforms.Normalize)

 ## Usage examples